Graduate Certificate in Disasters, Hazards and Emergency Management

 Program requirements

-• The Graduate Disasters, Hazards and Emergency Management Certificate requires 12 credit hours of coursework.
+• The Graduate Certificate in Disasters, Hazards and Emergency Management Certificate requires 12 credit hours of coursework.

 View course descriptions.